chaos-polymtl/lethe/doc/source/examples/multiphysics/melting-cavity/melting-cavity.rst

     end

 In the ``initial condition``, the initial velocity and initial temperature in the simulation domain are defined.
-The initial velocity is equal to zero as the block is in the solid phase at :math:`t = 0`.
+The initial velocity is equal to zero as the block is in the solid phase at :math:`t = 0` s.
 The initial temperature is chosen slightly (0.1 :math:`^{\circ} C`) smaller than the melting point temperature.

 .. code-block:: text